Does Prevagen Work? And What Is Apoaequorin?

 In 2007, Quincy Bioscience started selling Prevagen, a supplement containing apoaequorin.
-About a year ago, they added vitamin D to the formula.
-And today, Prevagen ingredients are vitamin D and apoaequorin at a couple different doses.
+Later, they added vitamin D to the formula.
+And today, Prevagen ingredients include vitamin D and apoaequorin at a couple different doses.

 For many people, when they think of Prevagen, jellyfish come to mind.
-That's because apoaequorin is a protein found in Aequorea Victoria jellyfish.
+That's because apoaequorin is a protein found in the Aequorea Victoria jellyfish.

-How Does Apoaequorin Work?
+What Does Apoaequorin Do?

 Prevagen Memory Study

-In the study, the control group was given rice flour as a placebo with no noted protein in it.
+In the study, the treatment group was given Prevagen.
+And a control group was given rice flour as a placebo.
 The treatment group experienced improvements in various test scores.
-However, the control group also experienced significant improvements in multiple test scores.
+However, the control group also experienced significant improvements in test scores.

 How to Make Prevagen Work

 A computer model suggests that binding apoaequorin with cholesterol molecules might solve the problem.
-Cholesterol might be able to protect the apoaequorin from being digested in the stomach, help it be absorbed into the lymph system, and aid it in crossing the blood-brain barrier.
+Cholesterol might be able to protect the protein from being digested in the stomach.
+And that may improve absorption into the lymph system, and aid apoaequorin in crossing the blood-brain barrier.

 What Supplement Is Good for Memory?